 When it comes to breast cancer…you want to choose a surgeon that is progressive, knowledgeable, and compassionate.
-The breast surgeons at Premiere Surgical Specialists, Dr. Brian Juell, Dr. Alvaro Devia, and Dr. Thomas Rembetski have over 75 years of combined experience in breast surgery and are at the forefront of fighting the disease.
+The breast surgeons at Premiere Surgical Specialists have over 100 years of combined experience in breast surgery and are at the forefront of fighting the disease.

 Every breast abnormality needs to be thoroughly evaluated.
 Just make an appointment!
 In our office, our physicians will use a detailed history, thorough physical exam, and appropriate imaging studies to evaluate abnormalities of the breast.
 Potential diagnoses include: